First Evangelical Lutheran Church and School

 There are still dates open to serve.
 If you are interested in serving fellowship time, contact the church office.

---For the family of Betty Smith, whose funeral was here on Sat.
+--For the family of Gladys Ortloff, whose funeral was here Thursday.
+Blessed are those who die in the Lord.
 Flowers are placed in her memory.

 JOIN US for Adult Bible Study today, in the Fellowship Center led by Pastor Welch from 9:15 – 10:15 AM

 .
 The topic is: Isaac and Rebekah – Genesis 24 – God worked His plan of salvation through the lives of Isaac and Rebekah.
 God’s plan for our salvation is fulfilled through Jesus, their descendant.

 : Jacob and Esau – Genesis 25:19-34; 27:1-40.
 God worked through Jacob and Esau, despite their sin, to advance His plan of salvation.
 In spite of our sinful actions, God accomplishes His will and plan for our lives.

 NEW MONTHLY YOUTH BIBLE STUDY with Pastor Welch Sun.
 Dec.
 14 from 6:00 – 6:45 PM.
 Join us as we examine the book “Broken: 7 ‘Christian’ Rules That Every Christian Ought To Break as Often as Possible” by Jonathan Fisk.
 Free snacks are available at 5:30 PM.

 SIX LCEF 2015 SCHOLARSHIPS are available.
 Each in the amount of $1,000 will be awarded to six graduating high school seniors or current full-time post-secondary students (see November Newsletter for more information) The application deadline is February 28, 2015.